AndreySosnovyy/flutter_pin_code/README.md

 ### Biometrics

 This package uses features from [local_auth](https://pub.dev/packages/local_auth) handling biometrics.
+Biometrics may only work on real devices!
 Using PinCodeController you can check if biometrics is available on current device, set it if so, test it, remove.

 Also don't forget to [configure your app](#configuration-from-local_auth) for using biometrics.